darknoahh/auto-collector-dashboard/CONTRIBUTING.md

 Improving documentation, bug triaging, new features, or writing tutorials are all examples of helpful contributions we really appreciate.

 Please, don't use the issue tracker for support questions.
 If you have a support question please come hang out in [Community Slack](http://slack.keen.io/) or send a note to [team@keen.io](mailto:team@keen.io).

 ## Guidelines

 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 * Please take time to read our Community Code of Conduct which includes Reporting Guidelines.

 ## Community Code of Conduct

-The Keen IO Community is dedicated to providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, religion (or lack thereof), or other identity markers.
+The Keen Community is dedicated to providing a safe, inclusive, welcoming, and harassment-free space and experience for all community participants, regardless of gender identity and expression, sexual orientation, disability, physical appearance, socioeconomic status, body size, ethnicity, nationality, level of experience, age, religion (or lack thereof), or other identity markers.
 Our Code of Conduct exists because of that dedication, and we do not tolerate harassment in any form.
 See our reporting guidelines [here](https://github.com/keen/community-code-of-conduct/blob/master/incident-reporting.md).
 Our full Code of Conduct can be found at this [link](https://github.com/keen/community-code-of-conduct/blob/master/long-form-code-of-conduct.md).

 ## Your First Contribution